The 10 Largest Cities in Australia: A Journey Across Urban Hubs

 8 – Wollongong, or The Gong

-We go back to the New South Wales: the city of Newcastle has a total population of 168,873.
+We go back to New South Wales: the city of Newcastle has a total population of 168,873.
 Since 1937, the municipality of Newcastle has been united with 10 other municipalities to form the “City of Greater Newcastle”.

 10 – Darwin, the northern town

 Finally, we move north to the city of Darwin, with a population of 150,736.
 Isolated from the big Australian cities, it is often chosen by tourists as a starting point for driving along the Stuart Highway, the very long road that crosses the country from north to south (passing also through Alice Springs) to get to Adelaide.
+Darwin’s tropical climate and proximity to iconic national parks, such as Kakadu, make it an adventurous destination for travellers.